sagharmax/sagharmax/README.md

 ## About Me

 It all started in 2005, with a slow PC, a cracked copy of Visual Studio (oops — back then there was no Community Edition!), and zero clue what a "namespace" was.
-I wrote my first "Hello World" and thought: *Wow, I’m basically a hacker now.*
+I wrote my first "Hello World" and thought: *Wow, I’m basically a hacker now*
 Fast-forward nearly 20 years, and here I am — still writing code, but now with cleaner syntax and fewer bugs (most of the time).
 My name is **Saeid Ghasemi**, and I'm a .NET developer who’s been through it all: Web Forms, WinForms, WPF, MVC, .NET Core, and now .NET 9.